oriadam/hagigim/README.md

 **Setup:**

-1. Setup Google v3 API for PHP<br>
+1. Setup Google v3 API for PHP, Web Server<br>
 <https://developers.google.com/drive/v3/web/quickstart/php><br>
 When done you will have the file `client_secret.json` and a folder `vendor` with all required libraries.